koken/koken-spotify/metadata/description.md

 For embedding albums, playlists and songs from the music streaming service [Spotify](http://spotify.com/) in an essay or page.
+Click on **Usage** in the left column for detailed setup instructions.